tus/tus-resumable-upload-protocol/protocol.md

 ```
 OPTIONS /files HTTP/1.1
 Host: tus.example.org
-TUS-Resumable: 1.0.0
+Tus-Resumable: 1.0.0
 ```

 **Response:**

 ```
 HTTP/1.1 204 No Content
-TUS-Resumable: 1.0.0
+Tus-Resumable: 1.0.0
-TUS-Version: 1.0.0,0.2.2,0.2.1
+Tus-Version: 1.0.0,0.2.2,0.2.1
-TUS-Max-Size: 1073741824
+Tus-Max-Size: 1073741824
-TUS-Extension: file-creation,upload-expiration
+Tus-Extension: file-creation,upload-expiration
 ```

 ## Protocol Extensions

 Clients and servers are encouraged to implement as many of the extensions described below as possible.
-Feature detection SHOULD be achieved using the `TUS-Extension` header in the response to an `OPTIONS` request.
+Feature detection SHOULD be achieved using the `Tus-Extension` header in the response to an `OPTIONS` request.

 ### File Creation